The Happenings on Shaw Hill

 “Why are you having them?”
 Megan asked me.

 She was rinsing dishes in the sink and placing them in the dishwasher.
-“You think they are related,” she asked.
+“You think someone moved in,” she said.

 * * *